adadouche/esigelec-ue-lsp/TP/11 - Spark on YARN.md

 - consume a text file store locally then in HDFS (WordCount example)
 - consume a CSV file store locally then in HDFS (1500000_Sales_Records example)
-- try Spark client/cluster mode on YARN
+- try Spark "client" & "cluster" mode on YARN

 The main steps are:

   - Start HDFS/YARN processes
   - Configure Spark for YARN (JAR caching for optimization)
-  - Start Spark processes
   - Use PySpark or Spark-Submit to execute your scripts

+In this mode, the process is handled by YARN as a Resource Manager, therefore you don't need to start the Spark cluster.

 ## Prerequisites